Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 cd flyte

 # Step2: build a Single binary that bundles all backends(flyteidl, flyteadmin, flyteplugins, flytepropeller) and HTTP Server.
-sudo apt-get -y install jq # You may need to install jq go mod tidy sudo make compile
+The version of flyteidl, flyteadmin, flyteplugins and flytepropeller you used to build Single binary is defined in `go.mod`. sudo apt-get -y install jq # You may need to install jq go mod tidy sudo make compile